How to Get Customer Feedback: 7 Effective Tips

 - Live Chat: Your live agents can ask for feedback in real-time with record responses

-- Social media: Use a platform such as Twitter, Instagram, or Facebook to poll customers, making it easier to get responses
+- Social media: Use a platform such as Twitter, Instagram, or Facebook to poll customers, making it easier to get responses and honest feedback

 3. Offer an incentive